 Lack of focus

 Similar to lack of productivity, working in the home can affect someone’s level of focus.
-There are plenty of distractions in the home to tempt employees and owners away from their work: Pets, children, television etc. Attempting to complete tasks with the television on or pets barking all contribute to an employee’s inability to concentrate.
+There are plenty of distractions in the home to tempt employees and owners away from their work: Pets, children, television, etc. Attempting to complete tasks with the television on or pets barking all contribute to an employee’s inability to concentrate.

-Poor mental health of managers and staff
+The poor mental health of managers and staff

-Dealing with the mental effects of isolation away from friends, family and colleagues has been challenging for most.
+Dealing with the mental effects of isolation away from friends, family and colleagues have been challenging for most.
 The lack of face-to-face contact that comes with remote working has left some managers and employees alike struggling with issues such as anxiety and even depression.

 Originally, these factors posed an issue when it came to remote working.
 SMEs across the UK were faced with the same question – how can our business replicate the office environment remotely and how can I manage my team efficiently?